chzbrgr71/cnab-samples/spring-music-porter/README.md

 This project is a sample CNAB bundle that is created and managed by Porter. https://porter.sh

-This bundle uses two mixins to access your Azure subscription.
+This bundle uses 3 mixins to access your Azure subscription and deploy the app.
 These values need to be updated in the porter.yaml.

 * The `exec` mixin uses an Azure Service Principal to access via the CLI.
 * The `azure` mixin uses ARM and requires the subscription and tenant info.
+* The `helm` mixin deploys the chart into your AKS cluster.

 ### Prerequisites